Important Questions & Policies

 8. Is it hard to get in?

 Not in most cases.
 Bates students tend to be academically talented, sincerely motivated, responsible, and mature.
 In short, they are just the type of individuals whom most universities and programs aspire to have.
 When students are not admitted, it is usually because they applied too late and the program is full.
-In most cases, you will likely need just one outside application. .
+In most cases, you will likely need to apply to just one program or institution. .

 9. Does Bates limit the number of students who may study off-campus?